 The ideas that inform the co-op were established by the founding members; the terms by which the building is run have been worked out in practice.
-This document describes them and were last updated in April 2018.
+This document describes them and was last updated in April 2018.

 » The principles of the company